 Lyons Davidson Scotland is a trading name of Lyons Davidson Scotland LLP, a limited liability partnership registered in Scotland under number SO302969.
 We use the title of “partner” to refer to a member of Lyons Davidson Scotland.
 A list of members names is available on request or for inspection at our registered office.
 We are regulated by The Law Society of Scotland 38931 as a multi-national practice.
-The Solicitors’ Code of Conduct and professional rules to which we are required to adhere are available via the Law Society of Scotland website.
+The professional rules to which we are required to adhere are available via the Law Society of Scotland website.
 Lyons Davidson Scotland is an associated practice of Lyons Davidson Limited which is authorised and regulated by the Solicitors Regulation Authority to provide legal services in England & Wales.

 Copyright © Lyons Davidson Scotland 2011.
 All rights reserved.